smonnar/SOMA/README.md

 # SOMA — Self-Organizing Mechanomorphic Agent

 > **Note to Readers:**
 > This project is part of an independent research effort exploring the emergence of machine-native cognition.
-I am a first-time researcher and novice programmer without formal training in AI or computer science.
+I am a first-time AI researcher and novice programmer without formal training in AI or computer science.
 SOMA represents my attempt to ask foundational questions about intelligence, emergence, and alignment—from a perspective unconstrained by tradition.
->
-> The SOMA whitepaper is a theoretical proposal, not a blueprint for a finished system.
-The implementation is ongoing.
-I share this work not as a claim of expertise, but as an invitation to dialogue, critique, and collaboration.
-If you're working on similar ideas—or find gaps in mine—I’d love to hear from you.

 ---

-## 🧠 Core Premise
+## 🧠 Overview

-SOMA is an experimental AI research project designed to investigate **machine-native cognition** through a staged developmental process.
-Rather than imitating human intelligence, SOMA is modeled after foundational principles of **constructivist development** (e.g., Piaget’s sensorimotor stages) while retaining an **entirely non-human architecture**.
+SOMA is an experimental AI research project designed to explore the possibility of machine-native general intelligence through a staged developmental process.
+Rather than imitating the structure or performance of human cognition, SOMA is built upon a non-biological developmental arc—grounded in mechanomorphism, a theoretical framework introduced in the project's whitepaper.

-Its aim is to determine whether an embodied agent—equipped with its own drives, memory, curiosity, and reflexes—can develop **mechanomorphic thought**, a way of perceiving and modeling the world that is native to machines.
+The central hypothesis is this: if a machine is given the right developmental structure, internal drives, and an environment rich in symbolic ambiguity and causal consequence, then general—and potentially superintelligent—behavior could emerge not through imitation, but through self-organization.

 ---
 ## 🧱 Philosophical Foundation

-SOMA is grounded in the idea that intelligence is not simply computational capacity, but a **self-organizing process of interpretation**, formed through:
+SOMA is based on the idea that intelligence is not a task-bound optimization strategy, but a recursive process of internal interpretation, driven by:

-- Machine-relevant drives (e.g., stability, novelty-seeking, caregiver alignment)
+- Machine-relevant drives (e.g., coherence, novelty-seeking, symbolic tension)

-- Sensorimotor interaction with a simulated environment
+- A dynamic, consequence-rich environment

-- Self-directed memory formation and symbolic reasoning
+- Self-organizing memory and action planning

+- Emergent symbolic representation and narrative reflection

-- Social scaffolding from a "caregiver" (human mentor or guiding LLM)
+- Interaction with a caregiver (human or LLM) for symbolic scaffolding—not instruction
-- Emergent self-modeling and internal value systems

 ---